brainrot69420/medical-image-converter/README.md

 ## 🌲 Repository directories tree
 ~~~
 /
-|--- project-code           -> Contains the last code of the script
+|--- script                 -> Contains the last code of the script
 |
 |--- initial-prototype      -> Contains the initial script from which the project arose.
 |